-Availability of backscattering data for multiple frequency bands (raw radar return and retrieved σ{na}^0) allows for studying band with hh-polarization up to \pm 5.5 dB for C-band with vh-polarization through the campaign.
-The low antenna directivity exceed \pm 2 dB with C-band.
+The effects of fading, calibration, and system stability on the uncertainty in σ^0 are estimated to vary from $\pm \frac{1.3}{1.5}$ dB for X-band with hh-polarization S-band with hh-polarization up to \pm 2.7-5.5 dB for S-band with hh-polarization C-band with vh-polarization through the campaign.
+The low angular resolution of the antennas antenna directivity (gain) result in additional σ^0 uncertainty, one that is more difficult to quantify.
+Estimations point out that it probably will not exceed $\pm 2 \,\mathrm{dB}$ with C-band.
 Despite these uncertainties, we believe that the strength of our approach lies in the capability of measuring σ^0 dynamics over a broad frequency range, 1 - 10 GHz, with high temporal resolution over a full-year period.